On this page:

 We are experiencing truly unique times.
 To keep you updated, we would like to share the following information concerning our office.
-Please check the Office of Disability Services website regularly for additional information and updates concerning our office and accommodations related to COVID-19 and remote learning.
+Please check the Office of Disability Services website regularly for additional information and updates concerning our office and accommodations related to COVID-19.

-Case Management: We are still taking appointments and may meet with you by phone or Skype.
+Case Management: We are still taking appointments and may meet with you in person, by phone, or via Webex.
 Reach out to your case manager via email to schedule an appointment: